aws/s2n-tls/nix/README.md

 1. cd into the s2n-tls project root, where flake.nix lives.
 ### Devshell

-A devShell is an environment will all of the build dependencies installed and ready for use, intended to easily get a useable development environment setup.
+A devShell is an environment with all of the build dependencies installed (on PATH) and ready for use.
+It is intended to easily get a usable development environment setup.

 To enter the development shell, run `nix develop` at the root of the project.